trywilco/wilco-docs/docs/building-your-quest/conditions/k8s-backend-config-var-defined.md

 # k8s_backend_config_var_defined

-Category: K8s
-Description: Check if a config variable is set (exists) for the K8s backend app.
-Type: Condition

 ## Description

 **Type**: Condition

 Check if a config variable is set (exists) for the K8s backend app.
-If a config var exists, it is set on the condition outputs.
+If a config var exists, it is set on the condition's output.

 ## Params

-- **key:** The config var key
+- **key:** The config var key.

 ## Outputs

-If a config var exists, its `value` is set on the conditions outputs.
+If a config var exists, its `value` is set by the condition's output.

 It can be referenced by other blocks using `outputs.<condition_name>.value`